 The mix of skills and diversity for which the Board is looking to achieve in membership of the Board is represented by the composition of its current Board.
 The Board members have a high level of experience and expertise in the resources sector.
-The Board comprises directors who possess the following skills and qualifications: extensive corporate, technical, management, marketing, financial and geological.
-The Board considers that this mix of skills is appropriate for the Company's current circumstances.
+The Board comprises directors who possess the following skills, qualifications and experience: